 Weaker winds and fewer northerly winds can increase PM2.5.
 Data shows that wind—particularly northern wind—slashes PM2.5 in Beijing.
 Thus, less wind means fewer chances to blow away the air pollution.
 This, coupled with the atmospheric effect known as inversion, could explain why Beijing’s PM2.5 has been higher during the coronavirus lockdown.

-Bottom Line on Beijing’s PM2.5 Levels During the Coronavirus Lockdown:
+Bottom Line: Beijing's PM2.5 Pollution During Coronavirus Lockdown

 Studies Document Protective Effects of Purifiers, Masks